ChullEPG/chullepg.github.io/_posts/2025-01-20-raypollandkill.md

 2. Identify any tasks that have exceeded a maximum expected run time.
 3. Cancel the stuck tasks one-by-one with ray.cancel(task_ref, force=True) instead of cancelling the entire job or waiting forever.

-Below is a reference script, followed by a more detailed motivation and explanation.
+Below is a reference script, followed by a more detailed motivation and explanation:

-Example script (Motivation and explanation below):

 ```python
 import ray